pyoko-dev/ComfyUI-EasyIllustrious/web/docs/guides/inpainting_and_regional.md

 - When to use: Fix/replace part of an image (hands, face, background section) while keeping the rest untouched.
 - How to use:
   1. Drop "VAE Encode (Illustrious)" and set mode = inpaint.
-  2. Connect your mask (white = change).
-Feather the mask for soft edges.
+  2. Connect your mask (black = protect, white = change).
+Use generous feathering for soft, seam-free edges.
   3. Optional: connect a reference image to guide the masked area.
   4. Sample as usual.
 Only the masked area will be denoised.